Probing the redshift evolution and sub-populations of binary neutron stars with the Einstein Telescope: Mock catalogues and data analysis

-Figure~\ref{fig:snrs_alpha} shows the cumulative number of detections as a function of SNR threshold for the three values of $\alpha_{\rm L}$.
-The shaded regions represent the uncertainty associated with the local BNS merger rate reported by the LVK~\citep{LIGOScientific:2025pvj}, corresponding to the lower and upper bounds of the $90\%$ credible interval.
-Assuming an SNR threshold of 8, we estimate that ET will detect between approximately $1{,}180$–$38{,}920$, $2{,}370$–$77{,}950$, and $3{,}320$–$109{,}150$ BNS mergers per year for $\alpha_{\rm L} = -0.5$, $-1$, and $-1.5$, respectively.
+Figure~\ref{fig:snrs_alpha} shows the cumulative number of detections as a function of signal-to-noise ratio (S/N) threshold for the three values of $\alpha$ in the single population case.
+The shaded regions represent the uncertainty associated with the local BNS merger rate reported by the LVK~\citep{2025arXiv250818083T}, corresponding to the lower and upper bounds of the $90\%$ credible interval.
+If we assume a S/N threshold of eight in the single population scenario, we estimate that ET will detect between approximately $680$–$22{,}310$, $1{,}710$–$56{,}280$, and $3{,}090$–$101{,}630$ BNS mergers per year for $\alpha = -0.5$, $-1$, and $-1.5$, respectively.
+In the case of two sub-populations, we estimate these numbers to be $1{,}180$–$38{,}920$, $2{,}370$–$77{,}950$, and $3{,}320$–$109{,}150$ BNS mergers per year for $\alpha_{\rm L} = -0.5$, $-1$, and $-1.5$, respectively.
 In all cases, $\sim 93\%$ of detected BNS are within redshift 2.
-These estimates are compatible with~\cite{Branchesi:2023mws} after accounting for the fact that they assumed a local merger rate of $250 \ {\rm Gpc}^{-3}{\rm yr}^{-1}$, which lies at the higher end of our range.
+These estimates are compatible with~\cite{2023JCAP...07..068B} after accounting for the fact that they assumed a local merger rate of $250 \ {\rm Gpc}^{-3}{\rm yr}^{-1}$, which lies at the higher end of our range.

-Based on these projections, we generate mock catalogues containing $100$, $500$, $1{,}000$, and $5{,}000$ detected events, with 10 realisations for each case.
-We then perform hierarchical Bayesian inference to recover the population hyperparameters.
+Based on these projections, we generated mock catalogues containing $100$, $500$, $1{,}000$, and $5{,}000$ detected events, with ten realisations for each case.
+We then performed hierarchical Bayesian inference to recover the population hyperparameters.
 These catalogue sizes are consistent with the expected ET detection rate, towards its lower end, while remaining computationally tractable.
 Current computational resources, in terms of both processing time and memory requirements, prevent us from extending the analysis to the tens of thousands of detections that ET is expected to observe.
-For this reason, we restrict our study to catalogues of up to $5{,}000$ events.
-The hierarchical Bayesian framework is described in detail in App.~\ref{app:hba}; here, we summarise the population modelling choices relevant to this work.
+For this reason, we restricted our study to catalogues of up to $5{,}000$ events.
+The hierarchical Bayesian framework is described in detail in Appendix~\ref{app:hba}; here, we summarise the population modelling choices relevant to this work.

 Our population prior is given by a mixture model as in Eq.~\eqref{eq:pop_model}.
-The component distributions in total mass and mass ratio are modeled as Gaussian and truncated log-normal distributions, respectively.
-We adopt flat priors on the mixture fraction, as well as on the means and standard deviations of these distributions.
+The component distributions in total mass and mass ratio are modelled as Gaussian and truncated log-normal distributions, respectively.
+We adopted flat priors on the mixture fraction, as well as on the means and standard deviations of these distributions.
 For the redshift dependence, we explore two complementary approaches.